Bohdan20b/cinema-app/README.md

 ###  *Features*
 * Registration, authentication and authorization
 >It is possible to register a new user, log in to an existing account, and operate the service from that account depending on the role given.
-* Scrolling through the information
+* Cinema schedule information
 >The user has the ability to view the available movies, as well as orders.
 The administrator can also view detailed information about cinema halls and the user database.
-* Information handling
+* Ticket service
 > The user has an opportunity to buy tickets (selectively add it to a shopping cart with further purchase).
 The administrator is given the opportunity to change the hall information, availability of movies and its sessions.

 ### 💾 *Project's structure*